 The Turtle Back Zoo includes a number of interactive exhibits like the budgie aviary.
 Photo courtesy of Fox Totorus.

 4. Hit the Turtle Back Zoo, one of the best in the state, which is housed in the South Mountain recreation complex.
-See everything from little budgies and rays in the touch tank to big cats, wolves and the just arrived giraffes.
-Ride the train through the woods for a view of the reservoir, get the kids' face painted, or hop on the carousel or even a real pony ride.
+See everything from little budgies and rays in the touch tank to big cats, wolves, flamingos, penguins, lions, and giraffes.
+Ride the train through the woods for a view of the reservoir, get the kids' faces painted, or hop on the carousel or even a real pony ride.

 5. Enjoy outdoor art at the Wildflower Sculpture Garden, plus local blooms, and an easy walking path dubbed the "Lavender Loop."
 (Park near the dog run.)